metashell/metashell/README.md

   Use of the `over` qualifier will jump over sub instantiations.
   Please note that `step over -1` is not always the inverse of `step over`.
-  In particlar when there are no more instantiations, that got instantiated by the current parent, then `step over` will behave like a normal `step`, and will step out of one or more instantiation frames.
+  In particlar when there are no more instantiations that got instantiated by the current parent, then `step over` will behave like a normal `step`, and will step out of one or more instantiation frames.